 Previous comments include that Richard is “a real team player, who is hard-working, very capable and good with clients.
 He has qualities beyond his years.” “very good, very personable and a good communicator.” and “an excellent junior, who is really hard-working and user-friendly”.

 Richard has acted in major construction disputes including in litigation, adjudication and expert determination.

-Acting as junior counsel (with Sean Brannigan QC) for Fluor in the trial of its £400m pound claim against its steel manufacturer arising from defects in the welding of steel monopiles supplied for the Greater Gabbard Offshore Windfarm.
+Acting as junior counsel (with Sean Brannigan KC) for Fluor in the trial of its £400m pound claim against its steel manufacturer arising from defects in the welding of steel monopiles supplied for the Greater Gabbard Offshore Windfarm.